Updated: July 2019

 1Remove render blocking.
 24/100

 The test identified one offending file on PagePipe.
 It’s a CSS file loaded by a plugin called Add Search to Menu.
-We like this plugin.
+We used to like this plugin.
 The test told us none of the above-the-fold content could be render until this CSS file got out of the way.
 Now from experience, we know above-the-fold rendering blocks are a deceptive waste of time.
 It’s pure crock.
 They gave us a red-alert alarm on this little thing.
 Why?
 Instilling fear.

 Where is the fold on a mobile device anyway?